 John Campbell Sutherland

 John and Lucille volunteered as medical missionaries for the Church of the Nazarene.
-They served two five-year terms, mainly at the Ethel Lucas Memorial Hospital in Acornhoek, Eastern Transvaal, except for 1 year at Raleigh Fitkin Memorial Hospital in Manzini, Swaziland.
+They served 2 five year terms, mainly at the Ethel Lucas Memorial Hospital in Acornhoek, Eastern Transvaal, except for 1 year at Raleigh Fitkin Memorial Hospital in Manzini, Swaziland.
 He learned to speak Shangaan, some Zulu, and Afrikaans.

 After retiring John and Lucille moved to Tucson, Arizona where the University of Arizona Medical School granted him lab facility privileges to continue his cancer research that he started while at the University of Maryland.

-John and Lucille then moved to Atkinson Nebraska, Lucille's hometown.
-John continue his cancer research setting up his lab in the basement.
+John and Lucille then moved to Atkinson, Nebraska, Lucille's home town.
+John continued his cancer research setting up his lab in the basement.
 A local veterinarian cooperated by furnishing live cancer specimens from cattle.

 John was an enthusiastic Toast Master and won many awards for his humorous speeches.
 He also was a birdwatcher and could spot and name numerous species.
 He loved to catch fish often in spots that most fishermen overlooked.
 He was an active member of Gideons and delighted in handing out new testaments to students and serving in organizing Gideon Chapters.